dmerson/ExampleProject/Instructions.md

 Exercise:
 Run the SQL file "CreateTables" on your database.
 Create a sql query that shows what course each student is taking.
-Create a view called "StudentsCoursesRecords" with this query and write your answer below.
+Create a view in your database called "StudentsCoursesRecords" with this query and write your answer below.
 Commit it with "Each student's query"

 Exercise:
 Create a sql query  that shows which students have not registered for any courses.
-Create a view called "UnregisteredStudents" and write your answer below.
+Create a view in your database called "UnregisteredStudents" and write your answer below.

+Commit it with "No course query"

 * Exercise